Restore Funding for HUD's Home Investment Partnerships (HOME) Program

 BACKGROUND

 Authorized in 1990, the HOME program assists state and local governments in providing affordable housing for low-income families, helping to improve the quality of life in local communities.
-Sixty percent of HOME funds are allocated to 600 participating jurisdictions in counties and cities, and forty percent are allocated to states.
+By law, sixty percent of HOME funds are allocated to 600 participating jurisdictions in counties and cities, and forty percent are allocated to states.
 HOME funds can be used for the acquisition, reconstruction and rehabilitation of housing.
 Counties can also use HOME funds for tenant-based rental assistance, providing them with the flexibility to design policies and programs that address local affordable housing needs.

 HOME was funded at $1.25 billion in FY 2024, $250 million short of the FY 2023 and FY 2022 funding levels.
 NACo members are encouraged to contact their members of Congress to restore the HOME program by supporting $2.5 billion in funding.